“All study no play makes Jack a dumb boy ” – This is a perfect statement for those who think extracurricular activities are no good while studying.

 Define Extracurricular Activity

+Extracurricular activities are the activities which do not fall under the school or college curriculum but helps in developing the skills and abilities of students.
 An extracurricular activity is that activity which does not relate to the professional life based on degrees.
-These extra activities are more beneficial when the children are enrolled into it sooner.
+These extra activities are more beneficial when the children are enrolled in it sooner.

 The extracurricular activities teach the practical factors of life, are self-sponsored and hence, one needs to think well before opting for anything.